wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 1. Create a bucket with a name of your choosing.
 2. Enable blob and container soft deletion.
 3. Enable versioning.
-4. Configure the CORs policy on the bucket
+4. Configure the CORS policy on the bucket

-To set the CORS policy through the UI go to the Blob Storage account, scroll down to Settings/Resource Sharing (CORs) and then set the following:
+   To set the CORS policy through the UI go to the Blob Storage account, scroll down to Settings/Resource Sharing (CORS) and then set the following:

    | Parameter | Value |
    | --- | --- |